Welcome to our website

 Leyburn is a small market town

-sitting high above the river Ure
+and sits high above the river Ure

 and 650ft above sea level in